About us

 Our History

 Soon, the Blue Cross movement spread beyond the Swiss borders.
-This created the need to unite the individual groups under one international umbrella organisation.
+This created the need to unite the individual groups under one international umbrella organization.
 That’s why the “Comité International” was founded in La Chaux-de-Fonds (Switzerland) in 1886 – and thus the International Blue Cross was born.
-Soon the movement not only crossed national borders but also spread beyond Europe: in 1906 the first non-European Blue Cross organisation was founded in Africa, Ghana.
-Today, nearly 40 national organisations from Europe, Africa, Asia and South America are part of the International Blue Cross.
+Soon the movement not only crossed national borders but also spread beyond Europe: in 1906 the first non-European Blue Cross organization was founded in Africa, Ghana.
+Today, nearly 40 national organizations from Europe, Africa, Asia, and South America are part of the International Blue Cross.

 Blue Cross Founder Pastor Louis-Lucien Rochat